All Products

 Note

-• The base routing mode or lane routing mode of a gateway must be the same in a lane group.
-You can adjust the base routing mode or lane routing mode of a gateway only when you create the first lane in the lane group.
+• The lane routing mode must be the same for lanes in a lane group.
+You can modify the lane routing mode only when you create the first lane in a lane group.

 1. In the lower part of the Full link grayscale page, click Click to create the first shunt Lane.
 If a lane is available in the microservice namespace that you select, click Create swim lanes.